 Margit Meissner Fund for the Study of the Holocaust in Czech Lands Fellow Laura Brade

-For her Margit Meissner Fund for the Study of the Holocaust in Czech Lands Fellowship, Ms. Brade examined the database of the International Tracing Service, as well as records relating to countries of immigration and those of international relief organizations.
-The International Tracing Service (ITS) database is the best source for determining the fate of potential emigrants, in this case those that were trying to escape Nazi persecution in the Protectorate of Bohemia and Moravia in the modern Czech Republic.
-The archival paper trails of many potential emigrants end without us knowing if they were successful in their attempts at flight and the ITS database is a crucial resource for many researchers including Ms. Brade.
+For her Margit Meissner Fund for the Study of the Holocaust in Czech Lands Fellowship, Ms. Brade examined the database of the International Tracing Service as well as records relating to countries of immigration and those of international relief organizations.
+The International Tracing Service (ITS) database is the best source for determining the fate of potential emigrants, in this case those who were trying to escape Nazi persecution in the Protectorate of Bohemia and Moravia in the modern Czech Republic.
+The archival paper trails of many potential emigrants end without us knowing if they were successful in their attempts at flight, and the ITS database is a crucial resource for many researchers including Ms. Brade.

 Ms. Brade was in residence at the Mandel Center from October 1, 2013 to February 29, 2014.